ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

+- [micheleg/dash-to-dock](https://github.com/micheleg/dash-to-dock) - A dock for the Gnome Shell.
+This extension   moves the dash out of the overview transforming it in a dock for an easier   launching of applications and a faster switching between windows and desktops. (today)
 - [acidanthera/VirtualSMC](https://github.com/acidanthera/VirtualSMC) - SMC emulator layer (today)
 - [corpnewt/GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) - Py script that uses acidanthera&#39;s macserial to generate SMBIOS and optionally saves them to a plist. (today)
 - [corpnewt/ProperTree](https://github.com/corpnewt/ProperTree) - Cross platform GUI plist editor written in python. (today)
 - [charmbracelet/glow](https://github.com/charmbracelet/glow) - Render markdown on the CLI, with pizzazz! 💅🏻 (3 days ago)
-- [charmbracelet/soft-serve](https://github.com/charmbracelet/soft-serve) - The mighty, self-hostable Git server for the command line🍦 (3 days ago)

 ## // metrics